PavlosMac/rxjs_play/README.md

 emitSubjects();
 ```

-### Behaviour subject - It stores the latest value emitted to its consumers
+### Behaviour subject - It stores the latest value and emits this to its consumers
 And whenever a new Observer subscribes, it will immediately receive the "current value" from the BehaviorSubject.

 ```